-The updated analysis undertaken to consider the effect on reliability of the CPRS and expanded RET also showed, in scenarios studied with VoLL maintained at a nominal level of \$10,000/MWh, an average level of USE in excess of 0.002% from 2010 onwards.
+The updated analysis undertaken to consider the effect on reliability of the CPRS and expanded RET also showed, in scenarios studied with VoLL maintained at a nominal level of 10,000/MWh, an average level of USE in excess of 0.002% from 2010 onwards.18

-The risk assessment undertaken by Concept Economics concentrated on the impacts of various levels of VoLL and CPT to each participant class, and did not attempt to quantify long term reliability implications.
-However, it concluded that, if VoLL and CPT were left unaltered, in the high price events modelled, peaking generators would not earn sufficient net revenue to cover their annual capital requirement and that this "may potentially lead to inadequate level of peaking investment to sustain NEM reliability standard".
+The risk assessment undertaken by Concept Economics considered the impacts of various levels of VoLL and the CPT on participants, and did not attempt to quantify long term reliability implications.
+However, it concluded that, if VoLL and the CPT were left unaltered, in the high price events modelled, peaking generators would not earn sufficient net revenue to cover their annual capital requirement and that this "may potentially lead to inadequate level of peaking investment to sustain NEM reliability standard".19

-The Commission considers that the modelling undertaken as part of the CRR gives a sound basis for confidence in the conclusion that there is a significant risk to the market of the reliability standard being breached after 2010 if VoLL is maintained at its current level.
-The Commission notes that no quantitative evidence to the contrary was supplied in response to the exposure draft.
+The Commission therefore considered that the modelling undertaken as part of the CRR gave a sound basis for confidence in the conclusion that there is a significant risk to the market of the reliability standard being breached after 2010 if VoLL is maintained at its current level.
+The Commission noted that no quantitative evidence to the contrary was supplied in response to the exposure draft.